secretstartups/handbook/support/workflows/importing_projects.html.md

 - **Repository shows 0 commits**.
   - See [15348](https://gitlab.com/gitlab-org/gitlab/issues/15348).

-Use the `GitLab.com::Import::Determine_Eligibility.json` Zendesk macro to make the requestor aware of all of these requirements and get additional details from them.
+Use the [`Support::SaaS::Import::Determine Eligibility`](https://gitlab.com/search?utf8=%E2%9C%93&group_id=2573624&project_id=17008590&scope=&search_code=true&snippets=false&repository_ref=master&nav_source=navbar&search=id%3A+360043802800) Zendesk macro to make the requestor aware of all of these requirements and get additional details from them.
 If the requestor's case is approved based on their followup reply, move on to [Stage 2: Offering Import & Preparation](#stage-2-offering-import--preparation).

 ## Stage 2: Offering Import & Preparation